Skip to content

 }

-Structyl ignores this field (per Extensibility Rule 3).
+Structyl ignores the $schema field at runtime (per Extensibility Rule 3).

 Specification Index